 National security expert | Briefing ministerial and top-level officials | Analysis & field experience | Lead contact with UNDOF, UNIFIL, IDF Northern Command

-Stephane served as the Director of the Diplomatic Program at The Israel Project (TIP), a non-profit education group based in Washington and Jerusalem that provides facts to press, policymakers and the public on issues affecting Israel and the Middle East, the Jewish people and America’s interests in the Middle East.
+Until late 2017, Cohen served as the Director of the Diplomatic Program at The Israel Project (TIP), a non-profit education group based in Washington and Jerusalem that provided facts to press, policymakers and the public on issues affecting Israel and the Middle East, the Jewish people and America’s interests in the Middle East.

 Fourth generation in military, Stéphane served 12 years in the IAF & IDF’s Northern Command.
 His last positions was Commanding Officer of the IDF Liaison Unit to UN Forces in Syria, Lebanon and Israel.
 He has served for over a decade in reserve duty.
 His most formidable experience include participation in Operation Defensive Shield, the discovery of the Karin A Iranian arsenal ship, the Disengagement from Gaza & Northern Samaria, and other high-profile IDF activities including several international deployments.
 Specifically, during the 2006 Second Lebanon War, he was heavily involved in building the new coordination and liaison mechanism with UNIFIL following UNSCR 1701.

 Cohen is the first IDF officer to be sent to participate in the official UN Military Observers Course.
 He is a recipient of the State of Israel President’s Award for Outstanding service, the Israel Air Force Excellency Decoration, and was awarded the campaign ribbon for his service during the Second Lebanon War.